Italian Tomato Salad

 Make the salad ahead of time: Although you can eat this cherry tomato salad right after assembling it, marinating it first will enhance the flavors and pickle the red onions, making them sweeter.
 It only needs to sit in the fridge for one to two hours.

-Firmer tomatoes work best for a variety of salads, particularly those with acidic dressings, which tend to break down certain ingredients upon contact.
-Cherry and grape tomatoes are good choices because they’re firm and can be left whole or (preferably) just sliced in half.
+Firm tomatoes work best for a variety of salads, particularly those with acidic dressings, which can break down certain ingredients upon contact.
+Cherry and grape tomatoes are good choices because they're firm and can be left whole or (preferably) sliced in half.

-Refrigerator: Store in an airtight container in the fridge for 2-3 days.
+Refrigerator: Store in an airtight container for 2-3 days.

 Servings 2 to 4